keesmulder/circglmbayes/cran-comments.md

 This is a known false positive on Windows, as registration is in fact taken care of in RcppExports.R and this NOTE is not happening on ubuntu.

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Kees Mulder <keestimmulder@gmail.com>'

+New submission

+This is safe to ignore.